Barbara Ruick: Career

-Marriages
+She released several singles of her singing on the MGM label in 1952 and 1953, including some with arrangements by Nelson Riddle.

+Personal life

-Ruick married actor Robert Horton in Las Vegas, Nevada, on August 22, 1953.
+Ruick married actor Robert Horton in 1953.
 She had co-starred with Horton in the movie Apache War Smoke the previous year.
 The couple separated just prior to their second wedding anniversary in 1955 and divorced in 1956, just after he accompanied her to the world premiere of Carousel.
 She then married the young composer John Williams, who later became famous for Star Wars and many other films.
 Williams dedicated his First Violin Concerto to her memory (notes to DGG recording 289 471 326–2).
 During her marriage to Williams, Ruick appeared in few motion pictures.
 They had three children together, one of whom, Joseph Williams, is lead singer in the rock band Toto.